hakanozbay/hakanozbay.github.io/_posts/2017-03-30-spring-xml-vs-annotation.md

 </bean>
 {% endhighlight %}

-Covnerting this xml to be purely annotation based only in a Java class:
+Converting this xml to be purely annotation based only in a Java class:

 {% highlight java %}
 @Configuration